-Eastern offers a strong program in Biology which prepares students for a variety of careers.
+Eastern offers a strong program in Biology which prepares students for a variety of careers, including medicine.
 Eastern students are accepted into a wide range of medical and graduate programs.
 The Biology internship program connects students with medical and graduate schools, research and biotechnology companies in the area and offers potential employment.
-The B.S. or B.A. major in conjunction with the Education department prepares high school teachers.
+The B.S. or B.A. major in conjunction with the Education Department prepares high school teachers.
 The B.A. major is designed for students planning to go directly into biology-related careers: lab technologies, public health, health administration, scientific writing, medical sales, missions.
 The related major in Environmental Studies combines field biology and regulatory policy.
-Admission to the major: C or better in BIO 151,152, and CHEM 121,122,123,124
+Admission to the B.S. in Biology: C or better in BIO 151, 152, and CHE 121, 122, 123, 124; admission to the B.A. in biological studies or the B.A. in environmental studies: C or better in BIO 151, 152, and CHEM 111, 112, 113, 114.